ermlikeyeah/ermlikeyeah.github.io/_posts/2018-01-23-the-prototype.markdown

 The problem with prototypes is they always need context.
 The good thing about prototypes is they always need context.

+The other problem with prototypes is it too easy to mistake them as the finished thing.
+Prototypes should be quick to make, cheap to make.
+That means they can be one of many things.

+My solution:

-My solution: Ban “the prototype”.
+Ban “the prototype”.

 Be clear what is the problem you want to solve.